 The city of Coon Rapids installed a coaxial VRS in July 2019.
 Joe Wagner, fleet maintenance supervisor for the city, shared that as of February 2020, the system has presented no maintenance issues.
 Annually, they are able to eliminate over 700 pounds of air emissions from their underground tank.
 The system was installed for just over $1,500, with half of the funding covered by a grant from the PCA.

-The city of Edina has an underground storage tank with an annual throughput of over 100,000 gallons.
-Installing a stage 1 vapor recovery system in 2019 complemented the city’s commitment to reducing greenhouse gas (GHG) emissions through the U.S. Mayor Climate Protection Agreement and the International Council for Local Environment Initiatives (ICLEI) Cities for Climate Protection; goals include reducing the city’s GHG emissions by 5% annually and fleet emissions of 30% by 2025.
+The city of Edina has an underground storage tank with annual throughput of over 100,000 gallons.
+Installing a stage 1 vapor recovery system in 2019 complemented the city’s commitment to reducing greenhouse gas (GHG) emissions through the U.S. Mayor Climate Protection Agreement and the International Council for Local Environment Initiatives (ICLEI) Cities for Climate Protection; goals include reducing the city’s GHG emissions by 5% annually and fleet emissions by 30% by 2025.

 A grant from MPCA covered half the cost of purchasing and installing the system.
 Annually, the stage one vapor recovery system will divert 710 pounds of VOC emissions, adding up to 3.5 tons over ten years.